grzegorznowak/cardano-node-role/README.md

 ### locally on LXD

-python3 and LXD should be already installed and configured.
+LXD should already be installed and configured.

 Trigger the full suite with `./test-local.sh`